 Picking the Performance KPIs that are right for you depend on what your goals are and you still most likely need a set of them to get around each other’s weaknesses.
-Even so, the smaller the better, 3-5 performance metrics is best for companies to get a clear enough picture in an easy to understand package.
+Even so, the smaller the better, 3-5 performance metrics are best for companies to get a clear enough picture in an easy-to-understand package.

 OK, so Usain (and hopefully you) are now clear on what success is; improve those Performance KPIs.
 But how?
 What should Usain focus his training on to get better?
 He and his trainers get together and discuss.
 Usain thinks he needs more chicken nuggets to give him more fuel for his runs.
 His trainers aren’t so sure.

 One of the trainers suggests they look to understand the biomechanics of running and proposes that the speed you run is governed by a simple formula:

 Step Length x Step Rate

 Everyone agrees, but another trainer interrupts “How can we tell if we have hit the best balance between those?”
 GOOD QUESTION!
 They could look at videos from races to get those metrics for each of the other sprinters and see where they lay (aka benchmarking).
 They can run their own experiments to push Usain further than he would naturally go.
 Read more on KPIs in product management.

 But these metrics, while informative, still aren’t to the correct level where they are actionable.
 You can try running with a longer step length than feels natural but chances are that your step rate goes down accordingly.
 So the team comes up with a plan, they believe that Usain could improve his step length by improving his technique with great hip flexibility and calf strength and his step rate through better arm swinging and longer quality sleep for recovery.
 It must be said, they are not positive that these are the cause but they are using their experience to guide them as best as possible and as they increasingly learn they will adapt.